-Tourette syndrome (TS) is a type of tic disorder.
+Tourette syndrome (TS) is a problem with the nervous system that involves tics that a person cannot control.
 Tics are sudden muscle movements or vocal sounds that can range from mild to severe.
-TS, a neurological condition, is usually diagnosed during childhood.

 TS may be inherited through genes, which make up DNA.